Are Lavender and Tea Tree Essential Oils Hormone Disruptors?

 Dr. Shirin Kalyan, Ph.D. of the University of British Columbia in Canada wrote:

 ". . .
 Given that estrogenic compounds have yet to be detected in either oil, it is important that we carefully interpret these important findings.
 A growing number of endocrine disrupters in our environment have been shown to accumulate in adipose tissue.
-Although Henley et al. attempt to show that these oils have estrogenic activity, the results of their reported assays indicate a very weak effect.
+Although Henley et al. attempts to show that these oils have estrogenic activity, the results of their reported assays indicate a very weak effect.
 It would be bewildering if such relatively low hormonal activity alone could instigate prepubertal gynecomastia."

 Three medical doctors teaching at universities, Kathi J. Kemper (Wake Forest), Aviva J. Romm (Yale) and Paula Gardiner (Harvard) also sent a letter to The New England Journal of Medicine.
 In it they wrote: